-Enter the six digit State Identification Building Number recognized by the State Land Office and the Office of Facility Planning with the last digit in column 75.
+Enter the six digit State Identification Building Number recognized by the State Land Office and the Office of Facility Planning.

-LANDMARK STATUS - COLUMN 76
+LANDMARK STATUS

 Indicate with a "Y" if the building is listed on the National Register of Historic Buildings or on some other official listing that limits the character of changes that can be made in the building's use or appearance.
 Otherwise, leave this field blank.